Rachel Conlan Takes Helm As Cmo At Binance

 Rachel exemplifies this point.“Our team is more vital than ever as we deliver excellent products and services to our customers while ensuring we are a responsible industry leader.”

-Conlan previously held the positions of Global Head of Brands and Partnerships at the cryptocurrency exchange OKX and Global Chief Marketing Operations Officer at the public relations firm Havas, according to his LinkedIn profile.See also Gemini Expands in Asia-Pacific 3 months ago
+Conlan previously held the positions of Global Head of Brands and Partnerships at the cryptocurrency exchange OKX and Global Chief Marketing Operations Officer at the public relations firm Havas, according to his LinkedIn profile.See also Binance CEO CZ Bans Internal Futures Trading 4 weeks ago

 Binance stated that the move followed other recent hires, such as Eleanor Hughes as General Counsel, Kristen Hecht as Deputy Chief Compliance and Global Money Laundering Officer , Min Lin as Head of Latin America, and Richard Teng as Head of Regional Markets.